google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 3.2.8
 -----
 - Added new property clip.backBufferLength, to be used with FMS 3.5
-- Adds support for StageVideo
+- Adds support for StageVideo.
+To enable it set clip.accelerated to true.
 - Tries to reload two times if the stream is not initially found.
 Also does 3 connection attempts if the connection fails with RTMP.
 - Support for FMS slow motion